-CONCLUSION VI.
+VI.
+CONCLUSION

-We carried out μ CT observations of the 3D arrangements of particles in Lycopodium paste to elucidate the structures responsible for the memory effect of shaking.
+We carried out μ CT observations of the 3-d arrangements of particles in Lycopodium paste to elucidate the structures responsible for the memory effect of shaking.
 We found that applying horizontal shaking in one direction induces anisotropic structures mainly in the lower part of a layer of paste; the number of neighboring particles increases in the direction perpendicular to the shaking in the horizontal plane, and density fluctuations also emerge as anisotropic interstices extending in the perpendicular direction.
 Numerical simulations of non-Brownian particles under a given shear flow indicate that collisions of particles can account for the anisotropic arrangements of neighboring particles.
 We conclude that the formation of anisotropic interstices is directly responsible for the memory effect of shaking exhibited by Lycopodium paste.
-Interstices are robust during desiccation and they play a role as a path of air penetration causing anisotropic crack growth in the direction parallel to the initial shaking.
-We do not vet understand the process through which anisotropic interstices are created nor yield stresses in the case of small solid volume fractions.
-We leave for future work the investigate of how yield stresses emerge in systems with low particle densities and how shaking creates anisotropic interstices in such systems.
+Interstices are robust during desiccation, and they play a role as a path of air penetration causing anisotropic crack growth in the direction parallel to the initial shaking.
+We have not yet understood the process through which anisotropic interstices are created nor yield stresses in the case of small solid volume fractions.
+In a future work, we will investigate how yield stresses emerge in systems with low particle densities and how shaking creates anisotropic interstices in such systems.